SaltyFish123/SaltyFish123.github.io/_posts/2022-07-15-DBMS_Overview.md

 A DBMS takes great care to evaluate queries as efficiently as possible.
 Of course, the efficiency of query evaluation is determined to a large extent by how the data is stored physically.
 Indexes can be used to speed up many queries - in fact, a good choice of indexes for the underlying relations can speed up each query in the preceding list.

 A DBMS enables users to create, modify, and query data through a **data manipulation language (DML)**.
 Thus, the query language is only one part of the DML, which also provides constructs to insert, delete, and modify data.
-The DML and DDL are collectively referred to cl.s the data sublanguage when embedded within a host language (e.g., C).
+The DML and DDL are collectively referred to as the data sublanguage when embedded within a host language (e.g., C).

 ## Transaction Management